yodobrin/pbi-embedded-sec-node/isolated/README.md

 ## User Story  - As a B2B ISV Security Officer

 I want to be able and provision all required resources in the most secured way, so that access to resources is restricted and controlled.

+For my SaaS deployment, I want to be able and authorize access to the data and reports based on my customer subscription ensuring each customer can access only to his specific reports & dashboards.

 The organization preference is to use private end-points when available.